-- 11.1 It is often difficult to accept that a colleague may have harmed a child, young person or vulnerable adult.
-Often suspicion may take the form of concerns rather than known facts.
-It is important that if the behaviour of an adult or colleague gives you cause for concern, either in the workplace or in their private life, that you: - Do not dismiss or ignore your concerns. - Do not confront the person about whom you have concerns. - Raise your concern with your Line Manager or the Safeguarding Lead. - 11.2 Concerns may not trigger an investigation, but they help to build up a picture, along with concerns from other sources, of a person.
+- 11.2 Concerns may not trigger an investigation, but they help to build up a picture, along with concerns from other sources, of a person.
 Remember that the All Wales Safeguarding Procedures (Safeguarding Wales) ensure that the adult is protected as well as the child. - 11.3 When you raise a concern you will be asked - The nature of those concerns. - How and why those concerns have arisen. - Any relevant details relating to those concerns. - Any information affecting the safety of children, young people, and vulnerable adults, or other members of staff. - 11.4 Just as when making a referral on behalf of a child, young person or vulnerable adult, the referral process cannot maintain the anonymity of the person making the referral.

-12. Making and Dealing with Allegations of Abuse against Staff and Volunteers19
+12. Making and Dealing with Allegations of Abuse against Staff and Volunteers18